Skip to content

 Yes - if you choose the right tools.

-Core ICT Concepts and What Good Indicators Do With Them
+What Are the Core ICT Concepts (and What Should Indicators Do With Them)?

 1. Market Structure (BoS & ChoCh)

 Markets move in waves.
 A Break of Structure (BoS) confirms the trend is continuing.
 A Change of Character (ChoCh) signals a potential reversal.
-This is the foundation of everything in ICT trading.
+This is the foundation of everything in ICT trading - understanding market structure is the first step.

 What a good indicator does: